In situ resource utilization: Water

-In the context of ISRU water is most often sought directly as fuel or as feedstock for fuel production.
-Applications include its use in life support either directly by drinking, for growing food, producing oxygen, or numerous other industrial processes, all of which require a ready supply of water in the environment and the equipment to extract it.
-Such extraterrestrial water has been discovered in a variety of forms throughout the solar system, and a number of potential water extraction technologies have been investigated.
+In the context of ISRU, water is most often sought directly as fuel or as feedstock for fuel production.
+Applications include its use in life support, either directly for drinking, for growing food, producing oxygen, or numerous other industrial processes, all of which require a ready supply of water in the environment and the equipment to extract it.
+Such extraterrestrial water has been discovered in a variety of forms throughout the Solar System, and a number of potential water extraction technologies have been investigated.
 For water that is chemically bound to regolith, solid ice, or some manner of permafrost, sufficient heating can recover the water.
 However this is not as easy as it appears because ice and permafrost can often be harder than plain rock, necessitating laborious mining operations.
 Where there is some level of atmosphere, such as on Mars, water can be extracted directly from the air using a simple process such as WAVAR.
 Another possible source of water is deep aquifers kept warm by Mars's latent geological heat, which can be tapped to provide both water and geothermal power.

 Rocket propellant

 Rocket propellant production has been proposed from the Moon's surface by processing water ice detected at the poles.
-The likely difficulties include working at extremely low temperatures and extraction from the regolith.
+The likely difficulties include working at extremely low temperatures and extraction of water from the regolith.
 Most schemes electrolyse the water to produce hydrogen and oxygen and cryogenically store them as liquids.
 This requires large amounts of equipment and power to achieve.
 Alternatively, it may be possible to heat water in a nuclear or solar thermal rocket, which may be able to deliver a large mass from the Moon to low Earth orbit (LEO) in spite of the much lower specific impulse, for a given amount of equipment.

 The monopropellant hydrogen peroxide (H2O2) can be made from water on Mars and the Moon.

 Aluminum as well as other metals has been proposed for use as rocket propellant made using lunar resources, and proposals include reacting the aluminum with water.

 For Mars, methane propellant can be manufactured via the Sabatier process.
 SpaceX has suggested building a propellant plant on Mars that would use this process to produce methane (CH_{4}) and liquid oxygen (O2) from sub-surface water ice and atmospheric CO_{2}.